The Song of La Palice: History of the song

 Apparently the last verse was misread, intentionally or accidentally, as il serait encore en vie ("he would be still alive").
-The misreading was due perhaps to the similarity between the lowercase letters "f" and "s" in the calligraphy of the time.
+The misreading was due perhaps to the similarity between the letter f and the long s, ſ.
 In any case, not many years after the battle (which was a resounding fiasco for the French), a satirical song became widely popular in France, which began like this: